Cost–benefit analysis: Discounting and future generations

-Marginal Utility
+Marginal utility

 The main criticism stems from the diminishing marginal utility of income.
-According to this critique, without using weights in the CBA, it is not the case that everyone “matters” the same but rather that people with greater ability to pay receive a higher weight.
+According to this critique, without using weights in the CBA, it is not the case that everyone "matters" the same but rather that people with greater ability to pay receive a higher weight.
 One reason for this is that for high income people, one monetary unit is worth less relative to low income people, so they are more willing to give up one unit in order to make a change that is favourable for them.
 This means that there is no symmetry in agents, i.e. some people benefit more from the same absolute monetary benefit.
 Any welfare change, no matter positive or negative, affects people with a lower income stronger than people with a higher income, even if the exact monetary impacts are identical.
 This is more than just a challenge to the distribution of benefits in CBA, it is a critique of the ability of CBA to accurately measure benefits as, according to this critique, using unweighted absolute willingness to pay overstates the costs and benefits to the wealthy, and understates those costs and benefits to the poor.
 Sometimes this is framed in terms of an argument about democracy, that each person's preferences should be given the same weight in an analysis (one person one vote), while under a standard CBA model the preferences of the wealthy are given greater weight.

 Taken together, according to this objection, not using weights is a decision in itself – richer people receive de facto a bigger weight.
 To compensate for this difference in valuation, it is possible to use different methods.
 One is to use weights, and there are a number of different approaches for calculating these weights.
 Often, a Bergson-Samuelson social welfare function is used and weights are calculated according to the willingness-to-pay of people.
 Another method is to use percentage willingness to pay, where willingness to pay is measured as a percentage of total income or wealth to control for income.
 These methods would also help to address distributional concerns raised by the Kaldor-Hick criterion.

+Limitations in the scope of assessment

+Economic cost–benefit analysis tends to limit the assessment of benefits to economic values, ignoring the importance of other value factors such as the wishes of minority groups, inclusiveness and respect for the rights of others.
+These value factors are difficult to rank and measure in terms of weighting, yet cost–benefit analysis suffers from the inability to consider these factors comprehensively, thus lacking the integrity and comprehensiveness of social welfare judgements.
+Therefore, for projects with a higher standard of evaluation, other evaluation methods need to be used and referred to in order to compensate for these shortcomings and to assess the impact of the project on society in a more comprehensive and integrated manner.